Skip to Main Content

 Factor 1: Purpose and Character of the Use

-☐ The use is for criticism, comment, news reporting, or parody; or the use is transformative.
+Transformative use: The use is for criticism, comment, news reporting, or parody; or the use is transformative.
+Mirror image copying: Using without the addition of criticism, comment, parody, or transformation of presentation or use.

-☐ The use is not necessary to achieve an intended educational purpose.
+Specific educational purpose: The use is educational and aligns with student learning outcomes for the course.
+Extraneous to educational purpose: The use is not necessary to achieve an intended educational purpose.

-☐ Distribution is limited by password to students within a class for the term of the course; students acknowledge copyrighted nature of the materials.
+Limited distribution: Access is limited by password to students within a class for the term of the course; students acknowledge copyrighted nature of the materials.
+Reposting online: Unlimited or uncontrolled distribution

 Factor 2: Nature of the Work